Overview

 Gitspaces™️ are Development Environments, which are preconfigured, remote, ready-to-use environments that developers can quickly spin up from anywhere and start writing code, debugging, and collaborating with other developers.

-How do Gitspaces work in Gitness?
+How do Gitspaces work?

 The Gitspace is then exposed to the user via a web-based IDE or via their desktop IDE.
 This IDE is connected to the container via a websocket connection, which enables the user to interact with the container as if it were a local development environment.